ukmars/ukmarsbot/docs/speed-performance.md

 For forward motion, the controller can add together the counts from the left and right motor to get a count for the speed and distance travelled.
 That effectively doubles the resolution so that the 10:1 gearbox plus 32mm wheels will have an effective resolution of 0.838mm per count or 1194 counts per meter.

-Here is a table showing the best effective resolution (in mm per count) for various gearbox ratios and wheel sizes.
-This assumes the counts are added together for left and right wheels.
+Here is a table showing the best effective resolution on one wheel (in mm per count) for various gearbox ratios and wheel sizes.
+Adding together the counts from both motors effectivly doubles the number of counts per mm.

 |Ratio  |25mm |32mm |60mm |70mm |
 |------:|:---:|:---:|:---:|:---:|
 |    5:1|1.309|1.676|3.142|3.665|